 The fog system involves the installation of nebulizers connected to a high-pressure system that uniformly spreads tiny drops of water.
 This mechanism turns on several times during the day based on thermal and humidity conditions of the air.

 During the hottest hours of the day, there will be a solar shading system made with sheets connected to special reels, automatically covering the greenhouse depending on the external weather conditions.

 The irrigation involves the use of perforated pipes to release one drop at a time.
 The correct construction of pipes ensures homogeneity of watering.
 The system supplies water directly on the ground, minimizing water waste.

 The irrigation includes a dosing system that introduces the liquid fertilizer into the irrigation water.
-This allows to distribute the correct amount of fertilizer minimizing the waste of nutrients in both subtropical and tropical climate zones.
+This allows for the correct amount of fertilizer to be distributed, minimizing the waste of nutrients in both subtropical and tropical climate zones.